ramaniitrgoyal92/Modeling_of_Tensegrity_Structures_MOTES/README.md

 Feedbacks and contributions are appreciated.
 Please use the same nomenclature so that everybody could be on the same page.

 1. Fork it
-2. Submit a pull request OR send emails to help desk (Raman Goyal: ramaniitrgoyal92@tamu.edu, Muhao Chen: muhaochen@tamu.edu).
+2. Submit a pull request OR send emails to help desk.

 We will reply to you ASAP.

 #### Coding standards

-* MATLAB.
+* MATLAB (>= 2009a)
-* MATLAB-style documentation and comments.
+* Function input and output comments
-* Use the same Nomenclature
+* Use the same Nomenclature as follows

 #### Nomenclature